Turning Research into Advocacy

 The Center utilizes public opinion polling and other research to better understand trends in gun ownership, attitudes towards firearms carrying, and other issues related to guns and gun violence in the United States.
 Public opinion polling helps to inform advocacy and the polling results can help show lawmakers that the majority of Americans, including gun owners, support various evidence-informed gun violence prevention policies.

-Of Americans support handgun purchaser licensing laws.
+support purchaser licensing laws.

-Support for family-initiated ERPO.
+support family-initiated ERPO.

-Support for requiring someone to lock up their guns when not in use.
+support requiring someone to lock up their guns when not in use.

 The Center is committed to promoting innovative policy solutions that can improve public safety and reduce gun violence.
 One such solution is requiring gun manufacturers to include microstamping technology in all new semi-automatic pistols produced.
 Microstamping imprints a code on a bullet’s cartridge case each time the gun is fired.
 This code is linked to the serial number of the firearm allowing law enforcement to quickly link cartridge cases found at crime scenes to the firearm used in a crime.
 Microstamping works in a similar manner to the process law enforcement uses a license plate to quickly identify the make, model, VIN, and registered owner of a car.